-Moving out-of-state means moving a great distance.
+Moving interstate (especially moving to the Northern Territory) means moving a great distance.
 You don't have the luxury of leaving things until the last minute because you cannot simply return to pick up more things or take care of forgotten errands.
 The best thing you can do to help you reduce the stress of moving and the anxiety that comes with moving day is to plan ahead.
 If you're feeling overwhelmed or don't know where to start, following a checklist will keep you on task and give you a sense of accomplishment as you complete each item.

-In fact, it doesn't matter if you've moved across Australia or the Northern Territory dozens of times, or this is your first move, you need a checklist so you don't forget any important tasks.
+In fact, it doesn't matter if you've moved interstate dozens of times, or this is your first move, you need a checklist so you don't forget any important tasks.
 Welcome to our Ultimate Moving Checklist, which provides you a comprehensive list of 12 things you need to complete before moving day.
 Some tasks may seem small or trivial as you approach moving day, but, nonetheless, they all need to happen so you can make a smooth transition to your new home.

 You likely know the size of your new home.
 Whether it's smaller or larger, you are only making one trip on moving day, so you need to take the time to get rid of clutter and downsize.
 Many organizational experts recommend getting rid of things you haven't used in five years or longer.
 This can provide an opportunity to make some extra money by selling some of your things or donating them to a local charity.
 Moving is also a great time to get rid of the ugly chair you don't like or the heavy table you've been thinking about replacing.
 You should also consider getting rid of extremely large pieces that simply might not fit through the door of your new home.